iwsif/Java/README.md

 **sql_connector.java**

-*You need mysql driver for this program*
+*You need mysql-driver for this program!*

 *Download it HERE https://www.mysql.com/products/connector/*